opengisch/QgisModelBaker/docs/background_info/meta_attributes.md

-> To a metaelement metaattributes could be compositional assigned (class "MetaAttribut").
-The metaattributes are neither defined by the language INTERLIS nor by the meta model.
-They exist that the information that exceed INTERLIS could still be a component of the model data.
-The metaattributes has a name (attribute "Name"), that have to be unique among the the metaattributes of this metaelement, and it has a value (attribute: "Value").
+> A meta element can be assigned compositional meta attributes (class "MetaAttribute").
+Metaattributes are not defined more precisely by the INTERLIS language or by the metamodel.
+Their main purpose is to allow information that goes beyond INTERLIS to be attached as part of the model data.
+Metaattributes have a name (attribute "Name"), which must be unique within the metaattributes of the same meta element, and the descriptive value (attribute "Value").

-Translated from source: [STAN_d_DEF_2011-06-22_eCH-0117 Meta-Attribute für INTERLIS-Modelle.pdf](https://www.ech.ch/alfresco/s/ech/download?nodeid=788eb38a-bf2b-4f3d-96a8-addc37bba41f) (German) from eCH www.interlis.ch
+*The original source of this quote is in [KOGIS (2008): INTERLIS 2-Metamodell](https://www.interlis.ch/download/interlis2/ili23-metamodel_2008-08-29_d.pdf)*

-## Meta Attributes in Interlis Files
+## Meta Attributes in INTERLIS Files

 ### Comment vs. Meta Attribute

-An Interlis comment starts with `!!` and ends with a line end.
+An INTERLIS comment starts with `!!` and ends with a line end.
 A meta attribute starts with `!!` as well but followed by an `@`:

 ### Syntax